lrgresearch/gpaw-tools/development/inputfilekeywords.md

 Float

 #### Description
-The displacements to be introduced to the supercell.
-Unit is Angstrom.
+The displacements are to be introduced to the supercell.
+The unit is Angstrom.

 #### Default
 1e-3